 If parents have never been married, either parent can file a parentage action.
 The person who files the action will have to identify the biological father of the child.
 If the person who does not file does not agree, the court might order a DNA test.

 Do you and your ex agree about who will have physical and legal responsibility?
-Do you agree about visitation?
+Do you agree about parent-child contact?
 The court will probably make your agreement be the court order.
 But the judge has to agree that your plan is good for your child or children.

-The court may order you to take part in a Family Court program.
+The court may order you to take part in a family court program.
 These programs are designed to help parents, or the court, decide about the children.
 These are some of the court programs the court could order:

-- Home study
+- home study

-- Parent coordination
+- parent coordination

-- Children's panel
+- children’s panel

-- Visitation masters
+- visitation masters

-- Forensic evaluation
+- forensic evaluation